Airbus eyes job losses as coronavirus hits demand | DW | 29.06.2020

 Aviation production giant Airbus is expected to cut thousands of jobs from the pay roll as it grapples with a slump in demand because of coronavirus.

-Airbus Chief Executive Guillaume Faury told the German news magazine Spiegel that the precise scale of job cuts would be announced at the end of July.
+Airbus Chief Executive Guillaume Faury told the German daily Die Welt that the precise scale of job cuts would be announced at the end of July.
 He said the company had to respond economic realities of a reduced aviation sector that had seen a huge decline in orders.

 "We cannot disconnect ourselves from developments," said Faury, adding that the firm was working from the assumption of a fall in revenue of some 40%.